RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations

 \section{Conclusion and future work}

 Several works recently developed neural network models regarding diffeomorphic registration, such as models for pairwise and groupwise registration, atlas building, and data variability modeling.
-We presented an overview of the current literature on neural networks for diffeomorphic registration and categorized the works depending on several features.
-This categorization highlights several research gaps.
-For instance, the LDDMM-based statistical latent modeling approaches are not resolution independent.
-Moreover, resolution-independent neural network algorithms for joint shape encoding and groupwise registration do not use the Riemannian geometry of shape space, which is a crucial component of LDDMM PGA.
+For instance, there exist LDDMM-based statistical latent modeling approaches, which have the limitation that they are not resolution independent.
+Moreover, resolution-independent neural network algorithms exist for joint shape encoding and groupwise registration.
+However, they do not use the Riemannian geometry of shape space, which is a crucial component of LDDMM PGA.
 Consequently, these latent space models do not provide insights about shape Fréchet means, geodesics, Riemannian distances between shapes, and data variance.

-We have addressed the aforementioned two limitations to highlight the importance of resolution independence and LDDMM physical consistency.
-Specifically, we presented an INR-based latent model inspired by LDDMM PGA.
-This resolution-independent model is a deformable template model that solves the Fréchet mean finding problem in LDDMM-based PGA.
-The main ingredient in this model is the Riemannian regularization on the neural network that deforms the template.
-Although our model also applies to images, we mainly focus on the case of point cloud and mesh data.
+We have addressed the aforementioned two limitations to highlight the importance of resolution independence and physical consistency.
+Specifically, we addressed these issues in the setting of shapes represented by point clouds or meshes.
+In this setting, we presented a resolution-independent latent model based on INRs and inspired by LDDMM-based PGA.
+The main ingredient in this deformable template model is the Riemannian regularization on the neural network that deforms the template.
+Furthermore, to the best of our knowledge, our latent model is the first in the registration literature using image-based (implicit neural) data representations for dealing directly with point cloud or mesh data.